cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/stream.rst

 The source is used whenever you need to read from a stream in batch.
-For example, you may want to read from a stream every hour, perform some data cleansing, then write the cleansed data for that hour as avro files.
+For example, you may want to read from a stream every hour, perform some data cleansing, then write the cleansed data for that hour as Avro files.

 .. rubric:: Properties